Mary Callaghan, film and Greetings from Wollongong

 Mary Callaghan, Greetings from Wollongong, 1982.
 Duration: 42 minutes.

 The Lord Mayor was critical of the film as he felt it did not portray the City of Wollongong in the proper light.
 The classic poster for the film was printed by Redback Graphix and featured coloured stills images above a lower border landscape of the smoking stacks associated with the Port Kembla steel works.
+Also released at the time was a second set of postcards featuring coloured stills from the film.

 Michael Callaghan, and Mary Callaghan Greetings from Wollongong - postcards (2), screenprint, Redback Graphix,Wollongong, 1982.